 "Because I said so."

-They shrugged and went back to smoking Gitanes.
+They shrugged and resumed smoking Gitanes.

 “Why do you want to enter the club?”
 I asked the grizzled drunk in Boston-accented French.